nycbeardo/myeleventyblog/posts/2021/Lets-Just-Call-This-How-to-make-a-Cube.md

 Just to give a brief explanation about the structure:

 "Wrapper" div is like your container.
-Its holding all of the other divs youll need for the cube.
-Everything will be neat and consistent as long as you dont tweak it too much.
+It’s holding all of the other divs you’ll need for the cube.
+Everything will be neat and consistent as long as you don’t tweak it too much.

 "Cube" div is the main div for your cube.
 Basically a wrapper in a wrapper.